 This tool also gives you the ability to automate a wide range of tasks.
 For instance, it can help your marketing team create stunning personalized emails, or give them a helping hand when they’re creating landing pages.

 It also integrates with the free HubSpot CRM, which gives you the ability to see how your marketing activities will boost your bottom line.

-Hootsuite is one of the world’s most popular platforms for social media management.
+Hootsuite is one of the world’s most popular platforms for social media workflow management.
 It gives your social media professionals the opportunity to master this workflow and manage all of your social media on one single platform.

 This tool’s dashboard allows you to schedule posts for all of the key social media platforms.
 And advanced features help you find the best content to publish, and they simplify the scheduling of that content.